johnpeart/dept-of-bad-ideas/_host-notes/05-the-big-idea.md

 As the guest to explain their problem.
 Say something like:

+> “In this round you get bonus points for picking an interesting, challenging or funny problem.
+>
 > “What is the problem you’ve decided to fix?”

+## Scoring the problem

+Give the guest a score for the problem.
+Points are awarded for interesting problems: whether they be difficult, intriguing, funny or something else.
+Say something like:

+> “*[react to the problem they’ve chosen]*.
+>
+> “*[insert points here]* points for that problem, bringing your total so far to *[insert running total]*.”

 ## Guest presentation